GChristensen/enso-portable/README.linux.md

   `picom -b` (or enable it in the LXQt session settings); without a compositor Enso still works, but the overlays are drawn on an opaque background.
+- `python3-Flask` — enables the web UI (settings page).
+Without it, Enso runs with the web UI disabled.

 ## Installing

-After the distro packages above are in place, the install script sets up a virtual environment at `~/.enso/venv` (sharing the system GTK bindings) with the pure-Python extras (flask for the web UI), and can optionally register an XDG autostart entry so Enso starts with the desktop session:
+After the distro packages above are in place, the install script sets up a virtual environment at `~/.enso/venv` (sharing the system GTK bindings) with the pure-Python extras (flask for the web UI).
+The install script also can optionally register an XDG autostart entry so Enso starts with the desktop session:

 ```
 ./install_linux.sh              # venv + dependencies only